Device-Type enablement

 LAVA Support

-If the above commands are enough to get the DUT to boot into the bootloader, then LAVA will be able to use your DUT to test the OS or user space applications.
+If the above commands are enough to get the DUT to boot into the bootloader, then LAVA will be able to use your DUT to test the OS or userspace applications.

 • device-type template: device-type generic information